Neuropathy Relief™

 Symptoms

-- Sensory nerves transmit information about what you feel; pain, pressure, light touch, temperature, proprioception (where feet or hands are in space… eg. balance).
+• Sensory nerves: transmit information such as pain, pressure, light touch, temperature, and proprioception (awareness of where the feet or hands are in space, crucial for balance).

 Symptoms may include: